 I am really tired of replacing inductive probes on my Voron 2.4.
 I don’t know what is happening.
 Either they can’t support the heat of the Voron 2.4 bed or the quality of these probes has decreased.
-I use the same Omron sensors on my CR10 for 2 years and on my Voron Switchwire for an year and they work fine, but on the Voron 2.4 I have to replace the inductive probe every few weeks.
+I use the same Omron sensors on my CR10 for 2 years and on my Voron Switchwire for a year and they work fine, but on the Voron 2.4 I have to replace the inductive probe every few weeks.
 It fails.
-This becomes an expensive to maintain printer and I decided to give Klicky probe a chance.
+This becomes expensive to maintain printer and I decided to give the Klicky probe a chance.

 So, what is the Klicky probe?
 It’s a mechanical probe, that attaches automatically to the printhead with magnets and probes the bed.
 In the case of Voron 2.4, it is used for gantry leveling and for z endstop.

-The concept is not new, but the Klicky probe is specifically developed to fit in Voron Afterburner toolhead and to replace easily the original proximity sensor.
+The concept is not new, but the Klicky probe is specifically developed to fit in the Voron Afterburner toolhead and to replace easily the original proximity sensor.

 Klicky probe benefits